 Planning Council Staff Response: Planning Council staff notes that the Broward County Land Use Plan (BCLUP) considers impacts to the regional roadway network based on current and proposed land use designations and the MPO long-range roadway capacity and volumes table.
 Further, Planning Council staff transportation impact analysis identified that the proposed amendment is not anticipated to negatively impact the operating conditions of the regional transportation network, including the SIS.
-See Attachment 2.A. of corresponding map amendment.
 Planning Council staff notes that all new development, independent of any land use plan amendment traffic analysis, is required to comply with Broward County traffic concurrency mitigation provisions, which is assessed at the plat/site planning stage, as well as the local government site specific analyses occurring during the municipal development process (i.e. site plan/plat).